Python-SIP/sip/doc/introduction.rst

 bindings for the Qt GUI toolkit - but is suitable for generating bindings for any C or C++ library.

-This version of SIP generates bindings for Python v2.3 or later, including Python v3.
+This version of SIP generates bindings for Python v3.5 and later.

 There are many other similar tools available.
 One of the original such tools is `SWIG <http://www.swig.org>`__ and, in fact, SIP is so called because it